-There are many meat-lovers across the world who’ve turned vegan and embraced it as a way of life, and cinema and documentaries have always looked to delve deeper into the reasons behind people choosing to adopt this new way of life.
-Real footages and actual camera clips play a huge role in inspiring people to follow an animal-friendly, cruelty-free life, ruled only by a plant-based diet.
-With all that said now, here’s the list of really good vegetarian documentaries on Netflix that are available to stream right now.
+There are many meat lovers across the world who’ve turned vegan and embraced it as a way of life, and cinema and documentaries have always looked to delve deeper into the reasons behind people choosing to adopt this new way of life.
+Real footage and actual camera clips play a huge role in inspiring people to follow an animal-friendly, cruelty-free life ruled only by a plant-based diet.
+With all that said, here’s the list of really good vegetarian documentaries on Netflix that are available to stream right now.

-‘Rotten’, an American docu-series, comes from producers Zero Point Zero.
+‘Rotten,’ an American docu-series, comes from production house Zero Point Zero.
 It mainly focuses on the loopholes in the food supply chain.
 Each episode of this 6-part series has a runtime of 1 hour and mainly revolves around a particular food product.
-The show features manufacturers, distributors, and others involved in the process and tries to highlight criminal case, if any, that had been raised against these individuals.
+The show features manufacturers, distributors, and others involved in the process and tries to highlight criminal cases, if any that have been raised against these individuals.
 You can watch it here.